spkersten/flutter_reactive_ble/README.md

 ### iOS

 For iOS it is required you add the following entries to the `Info.plist` file of your app.
-It is not allowed to access Core BLuetooth without this.
+It is not allowed to access Core Bluetooth without this.
 See [our example app](https://github.com/PhilipsHue/flutter_reactive_ble/blob/master/example/ios/Runner/Info.plist) on how to implement this.
-For more indepth details: [Blog post on iOS bluetooth permissions](https://medium.com/flawless-app-stories/handling-ios-13-bluetooth-permissions-26c6a8cbb816)
+For more in depth details: [Blog post on iOS bluetooth permissions](https://medium.com/flawless-app-stories/handling-ios-13-bluetooth-permissions-26c6a8cbb816)

 iOS13 and higher
 * NSBluetoothAlwaysUsageDescription